 The proposed project provides 131 parking spaces, including 19 spaces at ground level and 112 spaces in the underground garage.
 The underground garage is proposed to include 96 tandem spaces.
-These spaces would not be available for self-parking.
-The applicant has agreed to provide full-time valet service at the proposed hotel, allowing all the spaces, including tandem and stacker parking spaces, to be fully utilized.
+These spaces would not be available for self-parking and the applicant is proposing to provide full-time valet service at the proposed hotel, allowing all the spaces, including tandem and stacker parking spaces, to be fully utilized.